|

 other, men doing shameless things with men and getting an appropriate

 reward for their perversion.'
 Romans, I. 24 - 27.
+In the climate of open discussion and (relative)

 community tolerance of gay behaviour, (some) priests and Religious may